kashishgupta1990/aws-lambda-local-setup/readme.md

-# How to debug AWS Lambda with Node.js
+# How to debug AWS Lambda in local machine with Node.js

 ## Pre-Requisite:-
 - NodeJs Installed [Download](https://nodejs.org)